-Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+Attendance Policy: Individual instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.